KH-logotp-border

 Trademark Renewal Between Years 9 & 10

-From this point, the next trademark renewal filings will be due between the 19th and 20th years from registration.
+Once the 10-year renewal is filed, the next renewals will be due between the 19th and 20th years from registration.
 You would need to file another combined Section 8 and Section 9.
 These will include all of the same requirements as before.
-Then you would repeat this process for your trademark renewal every ten years.
-So to sum up, your first trademark renewal is required between years five and six.
-Trademark renewals would then be required between years: 9 and 10, 19 and 20, 29 and 30, 39 and 40, 49 and 50, and so on…
+You would then repeat this process for your trademark renewal every ten years.

 Reminders for Trademark Renewal